The J. McClelland Cellars Squad

 1933 to 2018

 Throughout John's 60-year wine industry career he was widely recognized as an iconic figure in California wine.
 Having put his permanent stamp on many facets of the industry, he is still regarded as one of its un-sung heroes with six decades of service and innovation in winemaking, vineyard management, national sales, marketing and brand development.

 He served as Chairman of the California Wine Institute and has held leadership positions in the Wine Growers Association, Association of Wine Educators and was named a Supreme Knight in Brotherhood of the Knights of the Vine.
 He has held numerous senior positions including President of both Almaden and Geyser Peak and General Manager of Alderbrook.

 John was born in New York City and grew up in Long Island.
 At 15 his family moved to Southern California where he later graduated from UCLA with a degree in English literature.
 While his degree did not directly lead to his stellar wine industry career, it did cement his love of writing and quest for learning more about the history of wine and its cultural impact.

-Reflecting upon his six decades in the wine industry John notes, "I feel privileged to have been involved in most of the appellations throughout California while also gaining broad experience with the wine industry worldwide."
+Reflecting upon his six decades in the wine industry John recently noted, "I feel privileged to have been involved in most of the appellations throughout California while also gaining broad experience with the wine industry worldwide."

-John has always believed: "for a winery to succeed at any level it must combine quality, value, continuity and diversity."
-This philosophy undeniably embodies his vision for J. McClelland Cellars.
+John always believed: "For a winery to succeed at any level it must combine quality, value, continuity and diversity."
+This philosophy undeniably embodied his vision for J. McClelland Cellars.